pilotmitchw/unity-theory/epistemology-1.1.md

 ##### The Good
 - Realization: allows meaning to be made from the Unity.
 - Generalization: conserves energy by returning irrelevant detail to the Unity
-- Analogy: changing context is easier than realizing a new identity
+- Analogy: changing context is easier than realizing a new identity and is the foundation of adaptation
 - Inversion: cheap because it is sticking NOT to an existing identity
 - Aggregation: reduces complexity by creating a local group.
 Realizations from this point can start at and return to the aggregation rather than the Unity
-- Discrimination: lets us refine aggregations by surveying them and analyzing the parts of things independently of the whole.
+- Discrimination: lets us check aggregations by surveying them and analyzing the parts of things independently of the whole.
 ##### The Bad
 - Realization: always the risk of realizing something wrong.
 - Generalization: forgetting something that turned out to be important.
-- Analogy: Applying a Universal Hammer to a Universal Nail
+- Analogy: Applying a Universal Hammer to a Universal Nail.
-- Inversion: the opposite thing is also realized
+- Inversion: the opposite thing is also realized for free, and the temptation to use it is strong.
 - Aggregation: stereotypical thinking, assuming that a thing has a property because we cluster it into the same group as something else.
-- Discrimination: overanalysis and overthinking, trying to make things that are not alike the same for energetic convenience
+- Discrimination: overanalysis and overthinking, trying to make things that are not alike the same for energetic convenience.
 ##### The Painfully Ugly
-- Realization: delusion
+- Realization: delusion is runaway realization, untethered to reality.
-- Generalization: neglect
+- Generalization: neglect is forgetting, willfully or not, someone else's needs.
-- Analogy: anchoring
+- Analogy: freewheeling analogizing masquerading as understanding results in the Dunning-Kruger effect.
-- Inversion: reflexive duality
+- Inversion: reflexive duality results in anti-realizations, which may be illusory but still inspire action.
-- Aggregation: tribalism
+- Aggregation: tribalism arises from incorporating oneself into an in-group.
-- Discrimination: obsession
+- Discrimination: obsession is painful, often compulsive, and comes from trying to discriminate along a difference that might not exist.

 The universe follows the path of least resistance (Energy Conservation).
 - Analogizing: Instead of Realizing a new object from scratch (Origin → Object), the Self puts an existing Realization into a new context.
 Yields the Representativeness Heuristic (assuming that a thing possesses a certain quality because it is similar to something else) and the Law of the Instrument (the tendency to over-rely on a familiar tool or mental model (analogy) to solve every problem)